 - Once completed, cycle at an easy intensity for 10minutes.

 - Then, complete a second 8-minute interval, again at the highest power you can sustain.
-Expect your average power to be down by a few percent during the second 8-minute test.
+Expect your average power to be lower during the second 8-minute test.
 As an example in my recent test my power was 3.5% lower for the 2nd 8-minute interval.

 How to interpret the 8minute test data

-The average power from the first 8-minute interval, gives us a measure of the power at VO2max.
-This can then be used for setting power targets for VO2max cycling intervals.
+The average power from the first 8-minute interval gives us a measure of the power at VO2max.
+We can then use this for setting power targets for VO2max cycling intervals.

 So, how does this compare with the 20minute test?
-My experience shows this to be highly comparable to predicted FTP from the 20-minute test.
+My experience (and many others) shows this to be highly comparable to predicted FTP from the 20-minute test.

 One further option is a ramp test, or maximal aerobic power (MAP) test.